AutoAI/challenges/challenges.driveai.org/docs/waldo.md

 ...
 ```

-Your program needs to set itself up on a fresh install of Ubuntu 14.04. `install_dependencies.sh` should download any libraries and supporting files your program needs, and `compile.sh` will compile your program, if that's necessary.
+Your program needs to set itself up on a fresh install of Ubuntu 14.04. `install_dependencies.sh` should download any libraries and supporting files your program needs, and `compile.sh` will compile your program if that's necessary.
 These will not be timed.
 The third must be set up so that it accepts a directory of png images.

 ```sh
 run.sh path/to/directory/containing/images